artefactual-labs/decision-spoa/README.md

 - All match lists are OR-ed. `host` entries default to exact matches unless you include regex tokens (`^`, `*`, `[]`, etc.); `path`, `xff`, `user_agent`, `query`, `sni`, and `ja3` entries are compiled as Go regular expressions.
 - `method` comparisons are case-insensitive exact matches (e.g., `GET`, `POST`).
 - `sni` and `ja3` clauses are optional—include them only if your HAProxy build exports those fields via SPOE.
-- JA3 fingerprints require HAProxy 2.5+ (community builds added `ssl_fc_ja3_hash` in that release).
+- JA3 fingerprints require HAProxy 2.5+ (that release exposed the `ssl_fc_*` fetches used in the example above, plus the optional `ssl_fc_ja3_hash`).
 JA4 still needs 2.9+ or an external TLS terminator that forwards the hash.
 Builds ≤2.4 cannot expose the client hello to SPOE, so leave those matchers out there.
 - `country` expects ISO alpha-2 codes. `asn` takes unsigned integers. `cidr` supports IPv4/IPv6 ranges in CIDR notation.
 - Scope filters (`frontends`, `backends`, `protocols`) constrain where the rule can run.
 Omit the field to allow every value.
 Protocol names are lower-cased strings; `http` is assumed if none are supplied.
 - `return` is an arbitrary key/value map.
 Nothing is reserved—emit whichever variables you intend to consume in HAProxy (e.g., `policy.bucket`, `policy.challenge`, custom flags), and gate behaviour there with `var()` checks.